Walgreens The Thread

 • Mechanical exfoliation is the process of removing dead skin with something that produces friction, such as a washcloth, loofah or body scrub.
 When using this type of exfoliator, apply a light touch to avoid injuring your skin.

 • Chemical exfoliation dissolves dead skin cells with chemical ingredients, such as salicylic acid, alpha hydroxy acid or lactic acid.
-Many exfoliators that contain these ingredients are available over-the-counter.
-If they fail to produce results, your healthcare provider can prescribe a stronger exfoliator.
+Many exfoliators that contain these ingredients are available over the counter.
+If they fail to produce results, your healthcare provider may prescribe a stronger exfoliator.

-Increasing the rate at which your body sheds skin cells may also help diminish the appearance of keratosis pilaris.
+3. Retinoids: Increasing the rate at which your body sheds skin cells may also help diminish the appearance of keratosis pilaris.
 Topical treatments with retinoids, which are derived from vitamin A, help with the cellular turnover process, and they may remove some of the keratin buildup that causes bumps.
 As with chemical exfoliators, retinoids are available in over-the-counter and prescription strengths.
+People with certain skin conditions, such as rosacea, may find retinoids irritating to the skin.
+Retinoids are also not recommended for people who are or may be pregnant, so it’s best to check with your healthcare provider before using any retinoid products.

-When keratosis pilaris doesn’t respond to other treatments, healthcare providers may recommend light or laser therapy treatments, which are performed on an outpatient basis.
+5. Laser and light therapy: When keratosis pilaris doesn’t respond to other treatments, healthcare providers may recommend light or laser therapy treatments, which are performed in an outpatient setting.
 Depending on the type of laser used, this therapy may reduce swelling, diminish redness, improve skin texture and lessen discoloration.

-Taking good care of your skin is an important part of any keratosis pilaris treatment plan.
-Follow these tips to care for yourself during treatment:
+6. Self-care: Taking good care of your skin is an important part of any keratosis pilaris treatment plan.
+Follow these tips to care for your skin during treatment:

 • Consider using a humidifier in your bedroom to hydrate your skin while you sleep